Emergent Software

 Key Tips and Best Practices

-Some takeaways from this demo are:
+Some key takeaways from this demo are:

-• Serious performance gains can be made by adjusting the default SSIS package settings
+• Serious performance gains can be made by adjusting the default SSIS package settings.

-• Your settings may need to change as your data changes
+• Your settings may need to change as your data changes.

-Some other considerations for these settings:
+Some other considerations for these settings include:

 • Does your SSIS package have multiple data flows running in parallel?

-• Does your Data Flow Task have multiple OLE DB sources or destinations?
+• Does your Data Flow Task have multiple OLE DB Sources or Destinations?

-• Could I be performing premature optimization?
+• Could this be premature optimization?

 Additional Testing

-• Different rows per batch settings
+• Different Rows per batch settings

 • Different commit sizes

-2. In Data Flow Task properties enable AutoAdjustBufferSize and set DefaultBufferMaxRows to 50000.
+2. In Data Flow Task properties, enable AutoAdjustBufferSize and set DefaultBufferMaxRows to 50,000.

-3. In the OLE DB Destination set Maximum insert commit size to 100000.
+3. In the OLE DB Destination, set Maximum insert commit size to 100,000.

 4. Deploy the package and execute it, recording how long it takes to run.